ethan-stone/obsidian-vault-dnd/Fantasia Red Light District.md

 - Illegal gambling
 - Thieve's guild
 # Possible Random Events
 - Speakeasy gets raided and needs to flee.
-If they get captured they either have to pay a fine or serve
+If they get captured they can pay a fine or spend the night in jail.
+If they fight back, regardless of if they kill the